-Shipping perishables, or foods prone to spoil or decay after a short length of time, comes down planning.
+Shipping perishables, or foods prone to spoil or decay after a short length of time, comes down to planning.
 From the moment the item comes into existence, it has a limited amount of time before it becomes unsellable.
-Your job is to move it as quickly and safely as possible from your possession into a place where consumers can use it, usually a grocery store or big box retailer.
+Your task is to move it as quickly and safely as possible from your facility to a place where consumers can use it, usually a grocery store or retail distribution point.

-Break your perishable’s shipping journey into three parts: packaging, transit, and warehousing.
+It might be helpful to break your shipment of perishable goods into three parts: packaging, transit, and warehousing.

 When it comes to packaging, preparation goes a long way.
-Outside of the product packaging itself, you’ll often want to include some form of coolant such as dry ice.
+Outside of the product packaging itself, you’ll often want to include some form of coolant such as dry ice packs.
 Around that, you’ll want an insulated container to maintain the temperature the coolant is generating.
-And around that, you’ll want an outer container that can weather the shipping process, such as a corrugated box.
+You may also think about packing your perishables into bubble wrap.
+And around that, you’ll want an outer container that can weather the shipping process, such as a cardboard box.

 Transit will often occur on a refrigerated truck, also called reefer shipping.
 Refrigerated trucks have built-in climate control to maintain a constant temperature regardless of location.
 For example, if you’re moving chicken, you’ll want to keep the chicken at 40 degrees F or lower.
 While your packaging can help with that lift, a truck driving across Arizona in July will be hard-pressed to keep the temperatures low without climate control.